nehaljwani/team.exiv2.org/book/IMaEA.md

 ##2.3 IPTC/IIM Metadata
 ![iptc](iptc.png)

+This standard is championed by the International Press Telecommunications Council and predates both Exif and XMP.

+The latest documentation (2014) is [https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata-201407_1.pdf](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata-201407_1.pdf)  The implementation of IPTC in Exiv2 was added before I joined the project and I know very little about this matter.
+I'm pleased to say that the code is stable and reliable and I cannot recall any user raising an issue about IPTC.

 As is common in standards, there are competing and overlapping standards for metadata that reflect the interests of their champions.
 So, Exif is for Cameras, XMP primarily for Application Programs, and IPTC is for the Press Industry.
 Being a software engineer, I know very little about how people actually use metadata.
 I belive IPTC preserves copyright and other high value resources as files move along the work-flow from the origin to a magazine or newspaper.

-The Metadata Working Group defines the standards: [https://en.wikipedia.org/wiki/Metadata\_Working\_Group](https://en.wikipedia.org/wiki/Metadata_Working_Group)
+There is another parallel trade association called The Metadata Working Group which works to define the use and meaning of metadata.  [https://en.wikipedia.org/wiki/Metadata\_Working\_Group](https://en.wikipedia.org/wiki/Metadata_Working_Group)

 There is a website that documents IPTC here: [https://help.accusoft.com/ImageGear-Net/v22.1/Windows/HTML/topic371.html](https://help.accusoft.com/ImageGear-Net/v22.1/Windows/HTML/topic371.html)